timbertson/capsul/README.md

  - [API docs](https://timbertson.github.io/sequentialstate/api/net/gfxmonk/sequentialstate/)
  - [examples](./examples/src/main/scala/net/gfxmonk/sequentialstate/examples) for working examples.

+I also presented an introduction to SequentialState at the [Melbourne Scala User Group](https://www.meetup.com/en-AU/Melbourne-Scala-User-Group/) in August 2017, you can see the [slides](https://timbertson.github.io/sequentialstate/talk/) (with speaker notes).

 ## Why should I use SequentialState?

 _SequentialState provides the same concurrency model as local actors, plus type safety and builtin support for non-blocking backpressure.
 It achieves this by simply encapsulating state, doing away with most other features of actors._